RaulOlmedoCheca/Hydric-DSS/README.md

   - Input: One or more capacity values found and resource type is "aquifer"
   - Result: Error: "The input file has no data or does not match the expected format"

-  Guilermo superdeficiente 42

 - Equivalence class: HDSS-FN2-EQ-42
-  - Input:
+  - Input: One "reservoir" resource over 90% of capacity (PLENTY)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-43
-  - Input:
+  - Input: One "desalination plant" resource over 90% of capacity (PLENTY)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-44
-  - Input:
+  - Input: One "aquifer" resource over sea level capacity (PLENTY)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-45
-  - Input:
+  - Input: One resource of each type with capacities over 90% (PLENTY)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-46
-  - Input:
+  - Input: One "reservoir" resource between 40% and 90% of capacity (NORMALITY)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-47
-  - Input:
+  - Input: One "desalination plant" resource between 40% and 90% of capacity (NORMALITY)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-48
-  - Input:
+  - Input: One "aquifer" resource between -8 meters and sea level (NORMALITY)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-49
-  - Input:
+  - Input: One resource of each type with capacities between 40% and 90% (NORMALITY)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-50
-  - Input:
+  - Input: One "reservoir" resource with capacity below 40% (SHORTAGE)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-51
-  - Input:
+  - Input: One "desalination plant" resource with capacity below 40% (SHORTAGE)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-52
-  - Input:
+  - Input: One "aquifer" resource with level below -8 meters (SHORTAGE)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-53
-  - Input:
+  - Input: One resource of each type with capacities below 40% (SHORTAGE)
-  - Result:
+  - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-54
-  - Input:
+  - Input: One "reservoir" type with percentage over 100%
-  - Result:
+  - Result: Error: "The input file has no data or does not match the expected format"

 ### Boundary limits
 - Boundary limit: HDSS-FN2-BL-1